countable-web/open-source-corporation/marketing/CREATIVE_BRIEF.md

 ### How we want to Differentiate

+  * Specialize in audacity.
+Work with clients to develop a stretch goal that's exciting to collaborate on.
   * Expertise in prototyping quickly to test ideas and market response.
   * Pre-packaged best practices for avoiding technical debt, helping with succession, scalability, operations.
   * Focus on our versatility, and successes in many different industries.
-  * Specialize in audacity.
-Help develop a stretch goal that's exciting to collaborate no with clients.

 ### Impression